 The clinician must consult appropriate surgical and restorative manuals and textbooks for information on treatment planning and medical evaluation to ensure appropriate planning, design and construction for placement of the implant, prosthetic component and prosthesis.
-Please contact OsteoCare if you have any doubts.

 The System has specific design characteristics for mating OsteoCare components such as implants, abutments and prosthetic components.
 Combining components that are not configured or dimensioned for correct mating, or seeking to combine OsteoCare components with components from different implant systems, can lead to the problems indicated above including mechanical failure of components, osseointegration failure or unsatisfactory aesthetic results.
 This would also void the OsteoCare warranty.